Metronoid/chronicler/content/character/skills/mental/academics.md

-# Academics
+# **Academics**
-Academics represents general higher education and knowledge of arts and humanities.
-It covers topics like history, language, literature, law, and economics.
-It is a very broad Skill that covers general knowledge in all of these areas, but Skill Specialties can be used to represent a specific focus.
-The Academics Skill often represents the amount of schooling a character has.
-However, some characters are self-taught or have learned a great deal about relevant topics without actually setting foot on a college campus.
+Academics covers higher education and knowledge of arts and humanities, such as history, language, literature, law, and economics.
+It can be specialized with Skill Specialties.
+The amount of schooling a character has is often reflected in their Academics Skill rating, but self-teaching and outside learning can also play a role.
+People with advanced degrees may still have a low rating in Academics if they focus only on their area of expertise.
-Also, some people with advanced degrees pay no attention to topics outside their area of expertise, and have a low rating in Academics.

-**Sample actions**: Recall historical facts (Intelligence + Academics), Research (Resolve + Academics), Translation (Intelligence + Academics)

 **Sample Specialties**: English Literature, History, Law, Linguistics, Research

-**Sample contacts**: Rare Book Dealer, Law Professor, Head Librarian

 ## Levels:
-• **Novice**: Someone with a basic knowledge of history, a high school graduate or college student.
+• **Novice**: A character with basic knowledge of history and good research skills, likely a high school or college graduate.
-A character at this level knows how to conduct effective research and probably did well in school.

 •• **Professional**: A PhD student, a teacher, or someone who is well-read enough to have a solid grasp on a number of academic fields.
 A character at this level can recall details about many different topics,